Overview of Azure Sphere applications

 Signing and deployment requirements

 All image packages deployed to an Azure Sphere device must be signed.
-The Visual Studio Extension for Azure Sphere Preview and the azsphere image package command sign image packages for testing by using an SDK signing key.
+The Azure Sphere SDK and the azsphere image-package command sign image packages for testing by using an SDK signing key.
 Azure Sphere devices trust this key only if the appDevelopment device capability is also present.

 The Azure Sphere Security Service production-signs image packages when you upload them to the cloud.
-Production-signed image packages can be sideloaded or loaded over the air.
+Production-signed image packages can be sideloaded or loaded from the cloud.

 To prevent the installation of rogue software, applications can be loaded on an Azure Sphere device in only two ways: